 - Talk about bullying and cyberbullying - Make sure they know who to ask for help - Teach them how to stay safe online: - Block'em is a free app for Android users that blocks unwanted calls and text messages from specified numbers. - Thinkuknow has advice on online safety for young people that is suitable for different age groups.
-Their website shows children how to contact social media sites if they believe someone has posted something upsetting about them. - Make sure they know how to block anyone on any social media apps they use - Screenshot any comments etc - If needed, contact the websites and the police
+Their website shows children how to contact social media sites if they believe someone has posted something upsetting about them. - Make sure they know how to block anyone on any social media apps they use - Screenshot any comments/pictures etc and keep them safe in case they are needed for evidence - If needed, contact the websites and the police